Iamvivek-gupta/interview/challenge.md

 **You:**

-Certainly!
 In my recent project, I was responsible for implementing both authentication and authorization in a Node.js and Express.js application.
 We chose JWT (JSON Web Token) for authentication due to its stateless nature, which aligns well with our requirement for a scalable, microservices-based architecture.

 **1. JWT Authentication:**